zhannaa0/BMI_calculator/README.md

     console.log("App is running on port 3000")
 })

-So, to use my application, please use http://localhost:3000/
+So, to use my application, first type node bmicalculator.js on terninal and use http://localhost:3000/